mrismanaziz/Reforestation/README.md

-## What does a pirate pay for his corn?
-A buccaneer!
+## What animal is always at a game of cricket?
+A bat.